MicrosoftDocs/azure-docs/articles/api-management/api-management-using-with-vnet.md

         ![Private peering][api-management-vnet-private]

-6. If you selected **External** or **Internal**, you will see a list of all regions where your API Management service is provisioned.
+6. If you selected **External** or **Internal**, you will see a list of all locations (regions) where your API Management service is provisioned.
 Choose a **Location**, and then pick its **Virtual network** and **Subnet**.
 The virtual network list is populated with both classic and Resource Manager virtual networks available in your Azure subscriptions that are set up in the region you are configuring.

     > [!IMPORTANT]
     > * When your client uses **API version 2020-12-01 or earlier** to deploy an Azure API Management instance in a Resource Manager VNET, the service must be in a dedicated subnet that contains no resources except Azure API Management instances.
 If an attempt is made to deploy an Azure API Management instance to a Resource Manager VNET subnet that contains other resources, the deployment will fail.